jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 {% endblock %}{% endverbatim %}
 ```

-Here we define where the content of the pages is going to be shown, you may ask why do we have two blocks **content** and **content_wrapper**.
+Here we define where the content of the pages is going to be inserted, you may ask why do we have two blocks **content** and **content_wrapper**.
 Well theoretically **content** is enough but we add the other one to handle a special case with the blog posts, I'll come to that in the next section.

-And finally the content get generate into an HTML file, notice that the file is placed within a folder named with the same name of our original file, eg: original file **about.md** will be **about/index.html** just in order to make the url looks prety.
+Finally the content get transformed into an HTML file, notice that the file is placed within a folder named with the same name of our original file, eg: original file **about.md** will be **about/index.html** just in order to make the url looks pretty.

-The blog posts are a slightly different from normal files in the sense that they have some default behavior like having a default **layout** which is **post** that's why if you take a look in the **_views** folder you gonna find a **post.twig** file.
+The blog posts are a slightly different from normal files in the sense that they have some default behavior like having a default **layout**, which is **post** that's why if you take a look in the **_views** folder you gonna find a **post.twig** file.

-We could do the following to the **Post** template
+We could do the following to the **Post** template.

 ```.language-twig
 {% verbatim %}{% extends "default" %}{% endverbatim %}
 ```

-Every post Markdown content gets transformed to HTML and get wrapped up in a `{% verbatim %}{% block content %}{% endverbatim %}` and then get server automatically to the layout.
+Every post Markdown content gets transformed to HTML and get wrapped up in a `{% verbatim %}{% block content %}{% endverbatim %}` and then get inserted automatically to the layout.

-That's good, but that's going to lead us to another.
-We don't have much control on the display of the **post details page** what if we want to show the title or the date of publishing etc..., we can't because the content is directly served to the template leaving us with not choice.
+That's good, but that's going to lead us to another problem.
+We don't have much control on the display of the **post details page**.
+What if we want to show the title or the date of publishing etc..., we can't because the content is directly served to the template leaving us with no choice.

 ### Solution

-Once could say that we can override the `{% verbatim %}{% block content %}{% endverbatim %}` so we can show additional data, we can do as follow:
+One could say that we can override the `{% verbatim %}{% block content %}{% endverbatim %}` so we can show additional data, we can do as follow:

 ```.language-twig
 {% verbatim %}{% extends "default" %}